Choosing a new vendor is always tricky.

 Nothing makes you trust a business more than actual examples and case studies.
 And we have to admit that Iyuno’s web page might be the best at showing just that.

 They really make you feel how deeply rooted they are in the global entertainment industry.
+Respect!
+And as a seasoned translator, I just love the carrot example above.

 London-based VSI has big clients like Disney, Discovery Channel, BBC, and HBO.